 There is no rule that says you have to pick just one light fixture for your living room.
-This space by Mandi of Vintage Revivals pairs a glam gold Sutnik-style chandelier and a hanging paper lantern.
+This space by Mandi of Vintage Revivals pairs a glam gold Sputnik-style chandelier and a hanging paper lantern.
 One will brighten the room during the day, while the other gives off soft diffuse light in the evening.
 You'll be ready for any occasion with this winning combination.

 2. Design an intimate oasis with cove lighting.

 While it's not something you see every day, cove lighting (lights that go around the perimeter of the ceiling) can really add something special to your living space.
 It's a great option in rooms with high vaulted ceilings or a cool decorative treatment, like this one featured on Light My Nest, since it draws the eye upwards.
 Cove lighting will fill your setup with a soft glow that'll be perfect for your next movie night.

 3. Embrace multifunctional lighting.